 Skip to content

-Today, a wildlife safari in Akagera NP offers an off-the-beaten-track African wilderness experience in its uncrowded, untamed and game-rich habitats.
+Today, a wildlife safari in Akagera National Park offers an off-the-beaten-track and unmatched African wilderness experience in its uncrowded, untamed and game-rich habitats.
+Excellent lodging amenities occur within and outside the park suitable for all comfort and budget.

 Things to do while at the Akagera National Park